ceb-os/cloud-infrastructure-engineer-challenge/README.md

 ## AWS Deployment
 First, make sure your AWS credentials are configured and accessible by Terraform

-Then check the following variables in the terraform.tfvars file and assign them values, since they will be needed to perform a succesful deployment:
+Then check the following variables in the terraform.tfvars file and assign values to them, since they will be needed to perform a succesful deployment:
 ```
 sns-email = ""
 my-public-ip = ""